-(Note this and the remainder of the prison photos was taken on my second visit to this place, hence different guide and participants).
+(The photo above and the remainder of the prison photos were taken on my second visit to this place, hence different guide and participants).

-We first entered the reception area where the prisoners used to arrive to begin serving their sentence.
-Our guide pointed a box shaped marker on the floor, where the newly arriving prisoners were ordered to stand on that spot, stripped naked and checked by warden to see if there are anything suspicious, or if they hide something on their body cavity.
+We first entered the reception area which was the very first place a new inmate will visit upon arriving.
+Our guide pointed a box shaped marker on the floor, where the newly arriving prisoner were ordered to stand on that spot, stripped naked and checked by wardens to see if there are anything suspicious, or if they hide something on their body cavity.
 Once cleared, the convict would be given his uniform and taken to their cell.

 A newly arriving prisoner would be received in this area where they will undergo strip search and settling the necessary paperwork.

 From the reception area, we head into the main prison hall.
 It was the first time I’ve been inside a prison.
-The prison cell building interior consists of wide open hall, with prison cells on its side.
-Each floor is equipped with net.
+The prison cell building interior consists of wide open hall, with the cells on its side.
+Each floors are equipped with net.
 Our guide said that the net is designed to prevent prisoners from committing suicide by jumping.